nsquared-team/draw-attention/readme.txt

 Easy to draw the highlightable areas of your image - and easy to edit the shapes later too!

 ### More Info on Click ###
 When a highlighted area is clicked, show more information.
+Great to highlight points of interest on your image.

 ### Go to a URL ###
 Optionally send a site visitor to another URL when clicking a highlightable area of the image map.